 But what some call irony, team members quickly dismiss.

-The modern—if you will—pastime of medieval combat attempts to recreate the sport, not the societies of… Continue Reading
+The modern—if you will—pastime of medieval combat attempts to recreate the sport, not the… Continue Reading

 Medieval-combat fighters turn to CrossFit in preparation for brutal battles to come at the world championships in Spain.

 His arms were pinned beneath the wooden dowel.
 Standing behind him, an attacker pulled the dowel tighter against his forearms.
 Both men struggled to maintain their footing.
 Then, with a sudden maneuver, the assailant further tightened the dowel and took his target to the ground with a thud.

 If a bad guy sticks a gun in your face, makes the mistake of not killing you and then further makes the mistake of talking, it’s your lucky day.